Variation under Domestication

 Variability is the source of all the choicest productions of the garden.

-Likewise, some animals and plants withstand domestication or cultivation, and vary very slightly–perhaps hardly more than in a state of nature.
+Likewise, some animals and plants withstand domestication or cultivation.

-A long list could easily be given of ‘sporting plants;’ by this term gardeners mean a single bud or offset, which suddenly assumes a new and sometimes very different character from that of the restof the plant.
+‘Sporting plants’ are a single bud or offset which suddenly assumes a new and different character from the rest of the plant.

-These ‘sports’ are extremely rare under nature, but far from rare under cultivation.
+These ‘sports’ are extremely rare under nature, but common under cultivation.

 But most physiologists think that there is no essential difference between a bud and an ovule in their earliest stages of formation.